jotorren/go-quickstart/README.md

 # A very simple Golang REST API

 This is an opinionated *Go project template* you *can use* as a starting point for your project.

+> [!IMPORTANT]
+> The source code found in the `main` branch is the baseline on which different functionalities will be added (security, `ORM`, observability...), each of them available in a specific branch of this repository.

-Current version includes the following *key aspects*:
+Initial version includes the following *key aspects*:

 - **Hexagonal architecture**